brettz9/webappfind/README.md

 1. Ability to build [JHTML](http://brettz9.github.com/jhtml) with autocomplete (usable for saving as JSON or saving as HTML) once spec finalized (once <i> approach used)
 1. Integrate HTML/SVG (and then others) with [Together.js](https://togetherjs.com/) to allow collaboration on one's local files
 1. Markdown editor (http://pagedown.googlecode.com/hg/demo/browser/demo.html for buttons or http://dillinger.io/ for syntax highlighting or integrate CodeMirror markdown into pagedown?).
 See also http://stackoverflow.com/questions/2357022/what-is-a-good-client-side-markdown-editor/
+1. Todo webapp demo
+1. Email/chat client which stores data locally (and optionally only locally); good open source options to adapt?
+Tie in together.js with chat (as in whiteboards) or even to write collaborative emails